 Do I Have to Get a DOT Physical in the Same State Where I Got a CDL?

 The short answer is no, you don't have to get a DOT physical in the same state where you got your CDL.
 But there are some factors to consider before deciding on which state to get your physical in.
-You will need driver qualification files filed out by all employees that drive for you working.
+You will need driver qualification files filed out by all employees who drive for you working.

 For example, different states may have different requirements for how often DOT physicals must be taken.
-So if you're looking for an edge on the competition, it might make sense to look for a state that requires less frequent examinations!
+So, if you're looking for an edge on the competition, it might make sense to look for a state that requires less frequent examinations!
 Additionally, some states might offer more favorable rates or other perks that could make getting a DOT physical there more advantageous than elsewhere.
 Another factor to consider is whether or not you'll need any additional testing based on the type of CDL you hold.
 Some licenses require extra testing procedures to take place.

 Who Pays for the DOT Physical?